PrairieLearn/PrairieLearn/new_docs/Instructor/references/assessment.md

 By default, an assessment is only accessible to `Instructor` users.
 To change this, the `allowAccess` option can be used in the assessment's `infoAssessment.json` file.

-## Adding text and links to assessments

-See the [`clientFiles` and `serverFiles`](clientServerFiles.md) page for details, and [`exam1` in the example course](https://github.com/PrairieLearn/PrairieLearn/blob/master/exampleCourse/courseInstances/Sp15/assessments/exam1/) for an example.

 ## Student-attached files